 Brazing vs soldering

 Soldering is a joining process that uses solder to join two metal parts together.
-It uses much lower temperatures than brazing, typically 300-500-degree Fahrenheit range.
-Although some types of soldering are bit higher, whereas brazing typically prevails at 1200-2300-degree Fahrenheit.
+It uses much lower temperatures than brazing, typically 300-500 degrees Fahrenheit range.
+Although some types of soldering are a bit higher, brazing typically prevails at 1200-2300 degrees Fahrenheit.
 In soldering the filler metals melts completely below 450C while in brazing it melts above.

 These two processes distribute the molten metal using capillary action between the base metals to be joined.
 These metals are expected to be completely free from oil, dirt, etc.